Contribute to Reconciliation

 Contributing to Better Socio-Economics Benefits

-and create mutually beneficial socio-economic opportunities with Indigenous Peoples and communities.
+and create mutually beneficial socio-economic opportunities with Indigenous groups.

-to consult and where appropriate, accommodate Indigenous Peoples, including through the impact assessment process, with the aim of securing free, prior, and informed consent (FPIC).
+and where appropriate, accommodating Indigenous peoples, including through the Impact Assessment process, with the aim of securing free, prior, and informed consent (FPIC).

 I want to reaffirm the importance of the expertise and perspectives of Indigenous communities, which shape every step of this groundbreaking project.
 Our commitment to building relationships of trust and respect, grounded in integrity and transparency, remains genuine and unwavering.